tomichj/buildo/README.md

 Run `rails db:migrate` after this.

 ### Auth Generator*

-Install oath and oath-lockdown.
+Installs:

+* [oath](https://github.com/halogenandtoast/oath) rails authentication toolkit
+* [oath-lockdown](https://github.com/tomichj/oath-lockdown) An authentication system for Rails built on Oath.

 You should have a User model in place before you run this generator.
-__If your user model is named something other than User__, you'll need to edit the migrations from this generator.

     rails generate buildo:auth

-* [oath](https://github.com/halogenandtoast/oath) rails authentication toolkit
-* [oath-lockdown](https://github.com/tomichj/oath-lockdown) An authentication system for Rails built on Oath.

 ### Users Services